What is a Dental Implant?

 The benefits of implant treatment include appearance, the enhanced ability to chew

 and enjoy your food, and often protection of your remaining teeth and jawbone.
-Dental

-implants offer many benefits never before available for the treatment of missing
+Implants offer many benefits never before available for the treatment of missing

 How much will it cost?